 Nana’s tangible legacy – her Bible – was given to me by my mother when I got married.

-My memories of my Nana seem dreamy to me, since I was only eleven when I saw her last.
+My memories of my Nana seem dreamy to me, since I was only thirteen when I saw her last.
 She lived a jostling 2 day-long train ride away from our home on Capitol Avenue in Jackson, Mississippi.
 Those early memories included the aromatic ripe figs hanging on the trees; a wonderful old, dark brown Emerson electric fan with brass blades whirling round that kept us cool; and gorgeous purple German iris that she grew in her yard.
 But I also remember her gentle hands as she brushed my hair until it would shine and how she put eucalyptus essential oil on my pajama’s collar when I had a stuffy nose.

 Her legacy was one of love.